malariagen/malariagen-data-python/README.md

 ## Developer setup

-To get setup for development, see [this video](https://youtu.be/QniQi-Hoo9A) and the instructions below.
+To get setup for development, see [this video if you prefer VS Code](https://youtu.be/zddl3n1DCFM), or [this older video if you prefer PyCharm](https://youtu.be/QniQi-Hoo9A), and the instructions below.

 Fork and clone this repo: